Scientific Name(s): Amorphophallus konjac Koch., Amorphophallus rivieri Durieu ex Riviére.

 Glucomannan has been investigated for its effects on weight reduction, diabetes, constipation, cholesterol, lung cancer, and atopic diseases, as well as its use as a prebiotic.
-However, there is a lack of adequately sized quality clinical trials to support these uses.
+There are issues of quality concerning the evidence to support use for these indications.

 Clinical studies of glucomannan in diabetes, cholesterol control, and obesity have used dosages of 1 to 13 g daily.